 In 2007, Zion celebrated its 100th school year.
 That makes Zion Lutheran Christian School the oldest continuously run school in the city of Corvallis.

-Today, we serve just under 150 students in grades K-8 and another 35 students in our early learning center.
+Today, we serve just over 60 students in grades K-8 and another 160 students in our Early Learning Center.
 We provide a quality Christian education that meets rigorous academic standards.
 Many of our alumni have gone on to be among the top students at Corvallis High School, Crescent Valley High School, Philomath High School and Santiam Christian High School.

 Although our roots are in the Lutheran faith, many of our students come from other Christian churches in the Corvallis area.
 In fact, there are about 25 Christian churches represented in our school.
 We also serve a number of Korean students who come to the Corvallis community to gain a better understanding of American culture and the English language.